Lydia raises $16.1 million to become the PayPal of mobile payments

 Overall, Lydia processes around 1 million transactions per month, or around €25 million in monthly volume.
 While newer users still mostly use the peer-to-peer payment feature, older users and card users use Lydia more and more to pay businesses.

 With more than a million registered users, Lydia is the leader in this space in France.
 The company has recently launched its product in the U.K., Ireland, Spain and Portugal.
-More importantly, over 2,000 people sign up to Lydia every day.
+More importantly, more than 2,000 people sign up to Lydia every day.

 “We’ve never grown so fast,” co-founder and CEO Cyril Chiche told me.
 “In 2018, we’re probably going to grow more quickly than PayPal in France.”